yehia67/documentation/iota-js/0.1/README.md

 # IOTA JS Library

 This is the **official** JavaScript client library, which allows you to do the following:
+- Create, import, export, and manage accounts
 - Send transactions
-- Promote and reattach transactions
+- Promote and reattach pending transactions
 - Request deposits via Conditional deposit addresses
 - Interact with an IRI node